-Below are seven steps to get yourself and your company ready to pursue the incoming leads:
+Below are seven steps to a franchise sales process to get your company ready to pursue the incoming leads:

 - Know Your Franchise Sales Process